Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 - Eat plenty of protein.
 Protein provides amino acids to regenerate muscle.
 I recommend eating protein every time you eat and up to 2 grams per kg body weight.

-- If you are working out hard, have a whey protein shake before your workout or within 20 minutes after you complete.
-This will provide amino acids to build muscle and carbohydrate to fuel your workout and replenish your glycogen.
+- If you are working out hard, have a whey protein shake before your workout or within 20 minutes after you complete it.
+This will provide amino acids to build muscle and carbohydrates to fuel your workout and replenish your glycogen.

 - On lighter workout days, replenish with an electrolyte drink.
 Thirst sometimes mimics hunger and you want to be sure to satisfy your thirst and provide your body with adequate minerals.

 Burning fat and gaining muscle occur by different mechanisms.
 You will lose fat when you burn more calories than you take in.
 You can set your body up to burn fat by spacing your meals at least 3 hours apart during the day and allowing a 13-16 hour rest period through the night.
 A Registered Dietitian can help you understand your calorie needs based on your size, age, gender, activity level, and weight loss goals.